Michael Ihiekwe: Rotherham United

 On 25 May 2017, League One club Rotherham United announced that Ihiekwe had joined on a two-year contract.
 He made 35 appearances in the 2017–18 campaign, scoring one goal.
 Rotherham won the 2018 League One play-off final to secure promotion into the Championship, though Ihiekwe was not in the matchday squad due to injury despite playing in both legs of the semi-final victory over Scunthorpe United; he had scored an own goal for Scunthorpe in the first leg at the New York Stadium.

 On 24 August 2018, Ihiekwe joined League Two club Accrington Stanley on loan until 2 January 2019, with manager John Coleman looking to strengthen the Reds defence.
 He enjoyed his time at the Crown Ground, featuring 23 times as he aimed to impress Rotherham boss Paul Warne.
 Coleman had hoped to extend the loan.
 Warne refused as wished to play Ihiekwe himself, though stated that the loan had been "massive" for the player's development.
 He impressed playing in the Championship for Rotherham in the second half of the 2018–19 season despite it ending in relegation back to League One.

 Ihiekwe signed a contract extension in October 2019.
 He was named on the EFL Team of the Season after the 2019–20 campaign was halted due to the COVID-19 pandemic in England.
-He was ruled out of action after suffering knee ligament damage in February, though the pandemic meant that he missed only a minimal amount of games.
+He was ruled out of action after suffering knee ligament damage in February, though the pandemic meant that he missed only a minimal number of games.
 He also won the club's Player of the Year award and was named on the PFA Team of the Year for League One, alongside teammate Matt Crooks.
 Rotherham were promoted back to the Championship in second-place after club's voted to end the season on a points per game basis.

 He featured 44 times in the 2020–21 campaign, which ended in relegation back down to League One.
 He played in the 2022 EFL Trophy final, as Rotherham won the trophy with a 4–2 victory over Sutton United, with Ihiekwe scoring the final goal with a header in extra-time.
 He rejected talks on a new contract during the 2021–22 campaign as he claimed he did not want negotiations to distract him from the club's push for promotion.
 He scored five goals in 52 appearances as United secured an automatic promotion place with the division's best defensive record and he was again named on the PFA Team of the Year.
 He was offered a new contract on improved terms, which he rejected.
 In total, he made 184 appearances for the Millers, scoring 14 goals and providing 10 assists.